IRobL/mrbc_team/QUALIFICATIONS.md

 - Kill Zymflyin's Battlemaster

 ##### Verbal Essay
 Consicely explain to us over enjin why the MRBC team would become stronger by seating you rather than alternatives.
-You'll be objectively graded based on how quickly you can assure us you're a good choice by thoughtful pointing our your best qualities.
+You'll be objectively graded based on how quickly you can assure us you're a good choice by thoughtful pointing out your best qualities.

 ##### Medium challenges
 Walk up through theta against a skilled King Crab without loosing 100% of your CT armor.